fo-dicom/fo-dicom/Documentation/v5/usage/image_rendering.md

 which allows you to cast the `IImage` object to the real image type on whatever platform you are targeting!

-Which `IImage` implementation to use is determined in the `ImageManager` class (compare with `LogManager` and `TranscoderManager`).
+Which `IImage` implementation to use is determined in the `ImageManager` class (compare with `TranscoderManager`).
 In core library *RawImage* based imaging is selected by default.
 To select an other imaging, call:

     new DicomSetupBuilder()
         .RegisterServices(s => s.AddImageManager<ImageSharpImageManager>())